MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 # [Designer](#tab/designer)

-In your release pipeline you can implement various checks and conditions to control the deployment.
+In your release pipeline, you can implement various checks and conditions to control the deployment:

-* Set **branch filters** to configure the **continuous deployment trigger** on the artifact of the release pipeline.
+* Set *branch filters* to configure the *continuous deployment trigger* on the artifact of the release pipeline.
-* Set **pre-deployment approvals** as a pre-condition for deployment to a stage.
+* Set *pre-deployment approvals* as a pre-condition for deployment to a stage.
-* Configure **gates** as a pre-condition for deployment to a stage.
+* Configure *gates* as a pre-condition for deployment to a stage.
 * Specify conditions for a task to run.

 To learn more, see [Release, branch, and stage triggers](../release/triggers.md), [Release deployment control using approvals](../release/approvals/approvals.md), [Release deployment control using gates](../release/approvals/gates.md), and [Specify conditions for running a task](../process/conditions.md).